athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Star Archon.md

     desc: " (divine,light,visual) Whenever the star archon takes slashing damage, bright light pours from their wounds.
 Non-archons within 10 feet must attempt a DC 38 Fortitude check save.\n\nOn a failure, a creature is [[Conditions/Dazzled|Dazzled]] for 1 round.
 On a critical failure, the creature is [[Conditions/Blinded|Blinded]] for 1d4 rounds instead.\n\nThe creature is then temporarily immune for 1 round."

   - name: "Explosive Rebirth"
-    desc: " (death,divine,fire) When killed, the star archon explodes in a blinding flash of holy energy that deals 12d6 fire damage and 12d6 spirit damage to anything in a 100-foot emanation, with a DC 40 Reflex check save.\n\nA non-archon creature that sees the explosion and critically fails its save is permanently [[Conditions/Blinded|Blinded]] as well.\n\nThe slain star archon reincarnates 1d4 rounds later as a shield archon."
+    desc: " (death,divine,fire) When killed, the star archon explodes in a blinding flash of holy energy that deals 12d6 fire damage and 12d6 spirit damage to anything in a @Template[emanation|distance:100], with a DC 40 Reflex check save.\n\nA non-archon creature that sees the explosion and critically fails its save is permanently [[Conditions/Blinded|Blinded]] as well.\n\nThe slain star archon reincarnates 1d4 rounds later as a shield archon."

   - name: "[[Bestiary Ability Glossary/Retributive Strike|Retributive Strike]]"
     desc: "`pf2:r`  **Damage Reduction** 21\n\nA star archon can also make a Retributive Strike by throwing its starknife, and the enemy and ally can be within 60 feet instead of 15 feet.\n\n* * *\n"